Restricted portability for payment during overseas absences where customer has special circumstances 061-01100000

 4 |

 Absence lasts longer than 6 weeks (4 weeks for DSP) + Read more ...
-If the reason for absence is an allowable one but the absence lasts longer than the maximum portability period (4 weeks for DSP and 6 weeks for all other payments), the customer is only paid for the assessed or maximum period, unless a discretionary extension applies for some other reason which has arisen since departure.
+If the allowable absence reason requires a period longer than the maximum portability period of 6 weeks (4 weeks for DSP), the customer is only paid up to the maximum period, unless a discretionary extension applies for some other reason which has arisen since departure.
 Applications for a discretionary extension are actioned by CIS.
 A JSP or YA customer attending an Australian Defence Reserves training camp may go overseas for the full length of the camp.
-Note: only designated staff within CIS are authorised to assess the length of time allowed for an approved absence.
 Training camps usually only last a few weeks. |

 5 |